vertical graphic vertical graphic

 After installing your broadband modem, you will need to configure your internet access and once you’ve

-etc. If you are changing from Outlook Express to Windows Mail or another mail program you will need to
+from Outlook Express to Windows Live Mail or another mail program you will need to check you can

-hundreds of email addresses by hand.
+addresses by hand.
 I, personally have done that once, and I will never do it again!!
-A
+A backup is your best

-backup is your best friend, and most programs will let you export your address book in a format that
+friend, and most programs will let you export your address book in a format that other programs can use.

 Security